Race to find survivors as quake aid pours into Turkiye, Syria | Science-Environment

 Race to find survivors as quake aid pours into Turkiye, Syria

-Thick, black smoke rose from another area of the port, where firefighters have not yet been able to douse a fire that broke out among shipping containers toppled by the earthquake.Turkiyes emergency management agency said the total number of deaths in the country had passed 4,500, with some 26,000 people injured.The death toll in government-held areas of Syria climbed over 800, with some 1,400 injured, according to the Health Ministry.

-Search teams and international aid poured into Turkiye and Syria on Tuesday as rescuers working in freezing temperatures and sometimes using their bare hands dug through the remains of buildings flattened by a powerful earthquake.
-The death toll soared above 6,200 and was still expected to rise.
+Search teams and aid poured into Turkiye and Syria on Tuesday as rescuers working in freezing temperatures and sometimes using their bare hands dug through the remains of buildings flattened by a powerful earthquake.
+The death toll soared above 7,200 and was still expected to rise.

 But with the damage spread over a wide area, the massive relief operation often struggled to reach devastated towns, and voices that had been crying out from the rubble fell silent.